-Though they're still young in the data storage world, hybrid cloud storage appliances are changing the dynamics around using the cloud for primary storage by tackling the thorniest
+Though they're still young in the data storage world, hybrid cloud storage appliances are changing the dynamics around using the cloud for primary storage by tackling the thorniest problems that have kept IT shops from sending their data to off-site providers.

 In this tutorial, we examine how the appliances, which are available in both software-based and hardware-based forms—from companies such as CTERA Networks Ltd., Nasuni Corp., Panzura Inc., StorSimple Inc. and TwinStrata Inc.—address these concerns through the use of a local cache and algorithms that govern what data remains local and what data is transferred to the cloud.
 We also detail hybrid cloud appliance implementations at two companies that are using the systems for primary storage.